getzep/docs.getzep.com/docs/deployment/config.md

 zep --config /path/to/config.yaml
 ```

-!!! warning "OpenAI API key and Auth Secret"
+!!! warning "OpenAI / Anthropic API key and Auth Secret"

-    The OpenAI API key and Auth Secret should not be set in the config file, rather the environment variables
+    Your OpenAI/Anthropic API key and Auth Secret should not be set in the config file, rather the environment variables
     below should be set.
 These can also be configured in a `.env` file in the current working directory.

 ## Configuring Zep